Maramataka at Wai-akatea Raataa Vine Reserve

 About Ayla Hoeta

-Ayla Hoeta is a maamaa and Maramataka practitioner with whakapapa connection to South Auckland, where she lives and works and raises her tamariki.
-Her work is grounded in a deep relationship with te taiao and a commitment to restoring tuupuna knowledge systems that support wellbeing of people and place.
+Her work is grounded in relationship with te taiao and a commitment to restoring tuupuna knowledge systems that support the wellbeing of people and place.

 Continue your Maramataka journey

-Download this interactive app to build awareness, knowledge and connection with the Maramataka
+Download this interactive app to build awareness, knowledge and connection with the Maramataka.

 * This page uses te reo Waiohua conventions, notably the use of double vowels.